groboclown/nightjar-mesh/README.md

 ```

-If you have paths you want Nightjar to not make available in the gateways (they are "private" within the mesh), then, in the `service-settings` service registration instance, prefix the path with a question mark:
+If you have paths you want Nightjar to not make available in the gateways (they are "private" within the service mesh), then, in the `service-settings` service registration instance, prefix the path with a question mark:

 ```yaml
   TunaBlueReferenceInstance: